fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 - Don't expect cooperation if your incentive structure is for competition
 - There are many different paradigms of human interaction, the best depends on the situation
-- however, in most situations everything that is not win/win is not viable
+- However, in most situations everything that is not win/win is not viable
-- usually best: win/win or no deal. dependence creates one-sided resentment malicious compliance will only hurt both parties
+- Usually best: win/win or no deal. dependence creates one-sided resentment malicious compliance will only hurt both parties
-- always helpful: abundance mentality with deep sense of worth and security (there is enough for everyone)
+- Always helpful: abundance mentality with deep sense of worth and security (there is enough for everyone)
 - Win/Win training: clear objectives and criteria, as well as a path to them
-- "managers letter": acting person writes one page summary of thorough discussions with expectations, guidelines and resources + indicates when next performance review takes place
+- "Managers Letter": acting person writes one page summary after a thorough discussions with expectations, guidelines and resources, and indicates when the next performance review takes place
 - Basic consequences: financial, psychic, opportunity, responsibility
-- align reward system with goals and values in your mission statement
+- Align reward system with goals and values in your mission statement
 - Win/Win: makes person accountable to perform and evaluate results and provides consequences as natural result of performance.
-- arrive at Win/Win by separating the person from the problem and focus on interests not positions, insist on external objective agreed criteria
+- Arrive at Win/Win by separating the person from the problem and focus on interests not positions, insist on external objective agreed criteria
     - see the problem from the other perspective
     - identify key issues and concerns